maizzle/maizzle.com/content/docs/events.md

 Runs after the Template's config has been computed, but just before it is compiled.

-It exposes the Template's config, its HTML and Front Matter, as well as the PostHTML compile function.
+It exposes the Template's HTML and Front Matter, as well as its config.

 For (a silly) example, let's fetch data from an API and set it as the preheader text: